 Exemption (95 percent).
-The exemption does not apply, i.e. the income is 100 percent taxable, if the dividends are derived from holdings in entities set up in a low-tax jurisdiction' (see CFC section for a definition) unless (i) income from the investments are subject to tax under CFC rules or (ii) the resident shareholder is able to demonstrate, for instance through an advance ruling request, compliance with the 'subject to tax' safe harbor rule (see CFC section).
+The exemption does not apply, i.e. the income is 100 percent taxable, if the dividends are derived from holdings in entities set up in a 'low-tax jurisdiction' (see CFC section for a definition) unless (i) income from the investments are subject to tax under CFC rules or (ii) the resident shareholder is able to demonstrate, for instance through an advance ruling request, compliance with the 'subject to tax' safe harbor rule (see CFC section).
 Moreover, as of 2018, a 50 percent exemption applies if the resident shareholder is able to prove that the foreign controlled company is actually engaged, as its main business, in industrial or trade activities in the low-tax jurisdiction where it is tax resident (CFC safe harbor rule or ‘business test’ - see CFC section).

 For foreign dividends, the 95 percent exemption is only available on condition that the distributing entity was not able to deduct the dividends from its taxable income.
 As of 2016, under European Law no. 122/2016, dividends from an EU subsidiary that meets the conditions set out under the EU Parent-Subsidiary Directive, are exempt to the extent that they are not deductible for corporate tax purposes by the subsidiary (previously, exemption applied only if the proceeds were fully non-deductible for the subsidiary).

 Capital gains realized by resident companies from the sale of shares are included in taxable income and subject to standard IRES rate (no IRAP).
 Exemption (95 percent) is available subject to participation exemption conditions.
 If the entity participated in is resident in a low-tax jurisdiction (see CFC section), capital gains are subject to tax on 100 percent of their amount.

 Tax losses can be carried forward and offset up to an amount equal to 80 percent of taxable income of each of the following fiscal years.
 However, the 80 percent limit does not apply to tax losses incurred in the first 3 years of business, which can be offset against 100 percent of the taxable income.